Archenemies (Renegades, Book 2)

 Stuff to be aware of:

 Gore/Violence - You will find plenty of superhero action is similar to the first book.
-Some more intense scenes include a girl getting her skull crushed, a baby is shot and murdered.
+Some more intense scenes include a girl getting her skull crushed, and a baby being shot and murdered is talked about.

 A*s - 2 D*mn - 5 Hell - 4